 These broad areas have been further focused on these specific needs:

 The community-wide goals of Connect the D.O.T.S. are to promote well-being – and being well – by helping individuals meet their basic physical, emotional, social, and spiritual needs, and to work together as partners to optimize processes that connect us while fostering communication that can help all of us succeed in our respective missions.

 One way we're enabling that communication is by sharing the collective capabilities of all organizations that could be a resource for these individuals – and those working to help them – in a common database accessible 24/7 to all.

 We have already begun working with our community partners to Connect the D.O.T.S., and we'll share more as we achieve our first successes.
 We're starting in the Freeport area and plan to expand support in other areas as we grow.
 Early partners in the effort include:

 We know that by working together to Connect the D.O.T.S., we will be able to provide the support needed by individuals who may otherwise not be able to improve or even maintain their own well-being.
 As the saying reminds us, sometimes it takes a village...

-If you have ideas, questions, or are interested in learning more, please contact FHN's executive sponsor of the initiative, Vice President of Patient Services/Chief Nursing Officer Kathy Martinez, MSN, RN, at 815-599-7529 or firstname.lastname@example.org.
+If you have ideas, questions, or are interested in learning more, please contact FHN's executive sponsor of the initiative, Executive Vice President, Chief Operating Officer/Chief Nursing Officer Kathy Martinez, MSN, RN, at 815-599-7529 or firstname.lastname@example.org.